Published on August 31st, 2018 | by Alyssa Daniells0

 Just because you’re flying, doesn’t mean you should eat like a bird.
 Economy class airplane food often gives you no choice.
 It’s either notoriously unpalatable, or over-priced and under-nourishing.

 While many airlines have broadened their healthier menu items, if you’re on a short-haul flight, chances are, you’ll be charged for food and snacks.
 So while the nutritional value may have improved, gone are the “good old days” of a complimentary bag of peanuts or pretzels.

-Next time you’ve finished packing your luggage, considering packing your own snacks to bring on board.
+Next time you’ve finished packing your luggage, consider packing your own snacks to bring on board.
 The key is to choose foods that will keep you hydrated and satiated throughout the flight and energizing enough to avoid grabbing airport food and get you to your destination.

 If you’d like to save your money and health, read on.
 (Oh, even though we said it’s the Top Ten 10 airplane snacks, two of the items on the list are not edible, we’re pretty sure we don’t have to tell you which ones.)

-1. Empty water bottle
+1. Empty (preferably eco-friendly) bottle for water

 2. Veggies & Dip